Young driver insurance

 Young driver insurance FAQs

 Unfortunately there are several reasons for this.
 Young drivers are less experienced than older road users, bringing them into a higher risk category with insurers.
-Less experienced drivers are more likely to have more accidents, and therefore put in more claims to their insurers – so insurance companies make their policies more expensive to compensate.
+Less-experienced drivers are more likely to have more accidents, and therefore put in more claims to their insurers – so insurance companies make their policies more expensive to compensate.

-So either pay in full, or if you can't afford it, try to borrow the money elsewhere more cheaply (ideally on a 0% interest free credit card, ensuring your repayments are big enough to clear it within a year).
+So either pay in full, or if you can't afford it, try to borrow the money elsewhere more cheaply (ideally on a 0% interest-free credit card, ensuring your repayments are big enough to clear it within a year).

 Yes – cars must be insured unless declared off-road.
 The Continuous Insurance Enforcement scheme means all cars must be insured – even if no one drives them.
 The aim's to crack down on two million uninsured drivers by matching up the database of cars and insured drivers.

-See the Great 'Young drivers insurance savings' hunt forum discussion for more tips and tricks.
+See the Young drivers' insurance savings forum discussion for more tips and tricks.

 If you have an accident, and damage someone else's car or property, but decide to cover the costs yourself, then strictly speaking, you should still tell your insurer about it.

 Many don't, thinking it will lead to higher premiums, yet a problem may arise if you have a second accident and it is found to be related to work undertaken for the first.
-If this happens it would most likely result in the claim not being paid, rather than the insurance being cancelled or being reported for fraud.
+If this happens it would most likely result in the claim not being paid, rather than the insurance being cancelled or you being reported for fraud.
 But it could still end up costing you £1,000s.

 Insurance firms regulated in the UK are covered by the same Government-backed Financial Services Compensation Scheme (FSCS) as banks, so if they go into default, you're protected.